 Jimmy's eldest son, Charles Palmer-Tomkinson, James's father, won the British Ski Championships in 1961 and competed in the giant slalom and downhill events in the 1964 Winter Olympics held in Innsbruck.
 Charles, like his father raced above all for fun, with downhill being his preferred discipline.
 However, it was said at the time that it would be 'improper' to regard Charles only as a downhill skier as his love for off piste skiing made him a 'complete skier'.

 In the 1962 British Championships Charles came second to his younger brother Christopher, making it the first occasion that brothers have finished first and second in this competition.
 In 1965, in Val d'Isere the youngest Palmer Tomkinson brother, Jeremy, became the fourth Palmer-Tomkinson to be British Champion and in 1968 competed in the Grenoble Winter Olympics.
 He was also a ski stunt man in the James Bond film "On her Majesty's Secret Service".

 The Palmer-Tomkinsons were self trained, having learnt to ski almost before they could walk.
-Their ‘school of skiing’ was based on the doctrine that ‘the proper way to train for racing is to ski for fun’.
-This philosophy has been adopted by James as the approach he uses with the children’s programmes that he has run and the skiing holidays he has arranged for his friends.
-This is the philosophy he wants to bring to PT Ski.
+Their 'school of skiing' was based on the doctrine that 'the proper way to train for racing is to ski for fun'.
+This philosophy has now been adopted by James in the way that he approaches all aspects of PT Ski.
+Skiing is for fun!

 Jimmy's wife Doris with their three sons Charlie, Jeremy and Christopher